patrickjaja/forecast.it.fill/README.md

-# create forecast.it time entries based on jira comments you have written
+# create forecast.it time entries based on jira comments
  - run at the end of the day to fill your forecast.it timesheet

 # getting started